Nisarg221B/Notes/Technical Learning Notes/Google Data-analytics course/Ask phase/dashboards.md

+Dashboards monitor live, incoming data from multiple datasets and organize the information into one central location.
+Reports are static collections of data.

 Often, businesses will tailor a dashboard for a specific purpose.
 The three most common categories are:
 -   **Strategic**: focuses on long term goals and strategies at the highest level of metrics